 Second, if we are not able to accommodate adequate social distancing, customers can choose to travel on a later flight at no additional cost.

-Additionally, during boarding the process has temporarily been adjusted to reduce contact times between customers and customers and our agents.
+Additionally, our boarding process has been temporarily adjusted to reduce contact times.

 What does Air Canada do to prevent infected passengers from boarding their aircraft?

 Each case is different.
 However, we have a general protocol that when a passenger who appears unwell attempts to check-in or board an aircraft, our agents will make inquiries of the customer in regard to their health.
 This can include consultation with our own Medical Desk and or a third-party health provider.
 In cases where we have grounds to believe someone may be unfit to travel, we can also deny the customer boarding for their own well-being, and that of other customers and employees.

 What does Air Canada do to protect passengers if a passenger exhibits symptoms of COVID-19?

 Air Canada has well established protocols for the handling of passengers exhibiting symptoms of communicable diseases and our crews are well trained to manage these situations.
 During flight, our Flight Deck crew also have the ability to be in direct contact with medical authorities who can advise in real-time.
 If determined necessary, health authorities will meet the aircraft to assess and follow up as required.